magnolo/os/app/bower_components/ng-sortable/README.md

 - the drag item handle can listen for custom events as well.
 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
 - 'containerPositioning' option may be set to 'relative' to accomodate relative positioning on the container or its ancestry.
 Use this if the draggable item is offset from the mouse cursor while dragging.
 A common scenario for this is when using bootstrap columns.
-- The 'is-disabled' attribute can be added optionally to as-sortable disable the Drag at runTime.
+- The 'is-enabled' attribute on as-sortable to determine Drag at runTime.

 #### Placeholder:
 - A placeholder element is created using the same tag as the as-sortable-item element